Vagelis1608/stellar-etags/readme.md

-## hanshow stellar L3N ESL firmware
+## hanshow stellar L3N ESL firmware, modified to display info from a Remote device

+Example/Basic program to upload the data with: https://github.com/Vagelis1608/esl-etag-raspbian

 ## This page is translated via Google translate, with minor manual fixes